Year of the Rain

 Year of the Rain (那年，雨不停國) is a 2010 Taiwanese television series.
-The director of the TV series is Chen Hui Ling.
+The director of the TV series is Chen Wei-ling.
 It is co-produced by Vanness Wu.

 Introduction

 Year of the Rain is the first TV series about the Typhoon Morakot disaster that happened in August, 2009 in Taiwan.
-It was directed by the director of Autumn's Concerto, Chen Hui Ling, and produced by singer/actor Vanness Wu.
+It was directed by the director of Autumn's Concerto, Chen Wei-ling, and produced by singer/actor Vanness Wu.
 This was his first production.
 The main actors are Jian Man Shu and Zhang Shu Hao.
 It also features Liu Shui-Chi, Isa Hsieh, Yu An-shun and Ding Qiang.

 Year of the Rain was created by the production team of Autumn's Concerto.
 There are 6 episodes.